Rules vs. Boundaries

 Photo by Joshua Miranda

-If you practice hierarchical CNM, “I/you will not fall in love with someone else” is NOT a rule or a boundary.
+If you practice hierarchical CNM, “I/you will not fall in love with someone else” is NOT an agreement or a boundary.
 It’s not something you can impose/guarantee.
 But you CAN do things to protect yourself from falling for someone, such as limiting the time/talk/touch involved in the relationship with them.
 If you find yourself falling, you and your partner need to determine what you want to do about that.
 Do you cut off the relationship with the person you’re falling for?
 Or do you engage in activities that allow you and your primary partner to continue to feel like a priority in each other’s lives?
 Are you maintaining a high level of time, talk, and touch with your primary partner?
+There are plenty of ways to manage our connections with others - don't rush to cutting something off as being the only choice.
+Explore what boundaries you can implement to better manage the relationship.

 Conclusion